-- All parties to the action must be registered with the Court's online system.
-Signed orders will only be E-served when all attorneys/parties have registered their primary and secondary email addresses with the 15th Judicial Circuit.
-If any one party is NOT registered for e-filing, then the moving party must submit proposed orders in paper to Chambers and include self-addressed stamped envelopes.
-Please note the Court will NOT SIGN proposed orders without envelopes Ensure your registration for Judicial E-Service.
-See Florida Rule of Judicial Administration 2.516; see also Administrative Order 2.310.
+- ALL parties and attorneys of record to the action must be registered with the Court's online e-filing system.
+Signed orders will only be e-served when all attorneys and parties have registered their primary and secondary email addresses with the 15th Judicial Circuit.
+If any one party is NOT registered for e-filing, then the moving party must submit their pleadings and proposed orders in paper to Chambers and include self-addressed stamped envelopes.
+Please note the Court will NOT SIGN proposed orders without envelopes.
+Please ensure your registration for Judicial E-Service.
+See Florida Rule of Judicial Administration 2.516; and Administrative Order 2.310.

 - Failure to do any of the above may result in your motion not being heard and/or orders being signed by the judge.

 Special Set Hearings